jdan/32x32/README.md

     "proxy": "http://localhost:4000",
 ```

-This way, when you `fetch('/api/todos')` in development, the development server will recognize that it’s not a static asset, and will proxy your request to `http://localhost:4000/api/todos` as a fallback.
+This way, when you `fetch("/api/todos")` in development, the development server will recognize that it’s not a static asset, and will proxy your request to `http://localhost:4000/api/todos` as a fallback.

 Conveniently, this avoids [CORS issues](http://stackoverflow.com/questions/21854516/understanding-ajax-cors-and-security-considerations) and error messages like this in development:

 ```
 Fetch API cannot load http://localhost:4000/api/todos.
-No 'Access-Control-Allow-Origin' header is present on the requested resource.
-Origin 'http://localhost:3000' is therefore not allowed access.
-If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
+No "Access-Control-Allow-Origin" header is present on the requested resource.
+Origin "http://localhost:3000" is therefore not allowed access.
+If an opaque response serves your needs, set the request"s mode to "no-cors" to fetch the resource with CORS disabled.
 ```

 Keep in mind that `proxy` only has effect in development (with `npm start`), and it is up to you to ensure that URLs like `/api/todos` point to the right thing in production.
 You don’t have to use the `/api` prefix.
 Any unrecognized request will be redirected to the specified `proxy`.